kard3n/cblock/README.md

 ### Packaging/Installer creation
 > For this, you need to have InnoSetup installed.

-Run `npm run build`.
+Run `pdm run build`.
 The executable can then be found in the _Output_ folder.

 ## Adding schema source repositories
 > Currently, only GitHub repositories are supported.